Chart Color Schemes

 Health performance in Gawler East is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Gawler East faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover stands at approximately 53%, compared to the average SA2 area's 49.9%.
+The private health cover rate stands at approximately 53%, or about 3,574 people, compared to Greater Adelaide's average of 50.6%.

 Frequently Asked Questions - Health